 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Additional Information:||Author version not held.|
+|Additional Information (displayed to public):||Author version not held.|

 |Uncontrolled Keywords:||unconjugated bilirubin; bilirubin ditaurate; amide conjugate; caco-2 cell; absorption; stability; toxicity|

 |Fields of Research (FoR):||11 Medical and Health Sciences > 1106 Human Movement and Sports Science > 110602 Exercise Physiology|

 |Socio-Economic Objective (SEO):||E Expanding Knowledge > 97 Expanding Knowledge > 970111 Expanding Knowledge in the Medical and Health Sciences|